ymartin59/java-kerberos-sfudemo/README.md

 ## Principle

-From the visitor's login, the Java code trusted as a service in ActiveDirectory has to send `S4U2proxy` command to generate a TGS ticket for the target webservice SPN on behalf of him.
+From the visitor's login name, the Java code trusted as a service in ActiveDirectory uses `S4U2self` message to get a service ticket (TGS) for the visitor.
+This process is also known as protocol transition.

 In Java, JGSS API method `impersonate` is used to create specific GSS credentials in that purpose.
 At TGS generation, ActiveDirectory checks for Kerberos constrained delegation configuration set on the Java service account.

+Thanks to this service ticket, code uses `S4U2proxy` message to generate a TGS ticket for the target webservice SPN on behalf of the visitor.

+## Use case

+Suppose a webservice is available at `http://webservice-host.domain.ltd` and requires SPNEGO authentication with SPN `HTTP/webservice-host.domain.ltd` in realm `DOMAIN.LTD`.

+Accord to Kerberos RFC, based on URI, a client (a browser) has to do a DNS lookup from hostname and a reverse-DNS lookup to create SPN using a FQDN.

+Here, the SPN `HTTP/webservice-host.domain.ltd` is supposed to be canonicalized.

+If a DNS alias and virtual host is defined for your service, you should apply hostname canonicalization, this demonstration code does not.

 ## Deployment

-Suppose a webservice is available at `http://webservice-host.domain.ltd` and requires SPNEGO authentication with SPN `HTTP/webservice-host.domain.ltd` in realm `DOMAIN.LTD`.

 Here is the procedure to create a service account for your Java code: